dividab/graphql-norm/README.md

 ### denormalize()

-The denormalize() function takes a GraphQL query with associated variables, and a ID/Object dictionary (as returned by normalize()).
-From those inputs it produces a GraphQL JSON response.
+The denormalize() function takes a GraphQL query with associated variables, and a normalized object map (as returned by normalize()).
+From those inputs it produces the data for a GraphQL JSON response.
 Note that the GraphQL query can be any query, it does not have to be one that was previously normalized.
-If the response cannot be fully created from the ID/Object dictionary then `partial` will be set to `true`.
+If the response cannot be fully created from the normalized object map then `partial` will be set to `true`.

 ```ts
 export function denormalize(